coffee4craig/coffee-4-craig-website/src/pages/about-us/index.md

     image: /img/about-hero.jpg
   title: About Us
 leadText: >
-  The Manchester drop-in is an evening and weekend service, working in partnership with Centre Point, this service is supported by a grant from Manchester City Council.
+  The Manchester drop-in is an evening and weekend service, this service is supported by a grant from Manchester City Council.
 addressMap:
   address:
-    addressLine1: Address Line One
+    addressLine1: '153 Great Ducie Street,'
-    addressLine2: Address Line Two
+    addressLine2: 'Manchester, '
-    postcode: Postcode
+    postcode: M3 1FB
-    title: Address
+    title: 'Unit 5,'
   openingHours:
     monFriLabel: Monday to Friday
     monFriTime: '19:00 - 21:00'